biojava/biojava.github.io/_wikis/BOSC2008_Abstract.md

 and powerful analysis and statistical routines.

+BioJava is available freely under the terms of version 2.1 of the GNU Lesser General Public License (LGPL) from <http://biojava.org/>.

 Here we present the latest BioJava release (version 1.6, released on 13 Apr 2008) which provides improvements in the packages for phylogenetic trees, processing PDB files, and genetic algorithms.